 Nathaniel Arden is a member of Robinson+Cole’s Health Law Group.
 He advises hospitals, health systems, physician groups, community providers, and other health care entities on a variety of health law and business issues.
 His practice focuses on health care-related regulatory and transactional matters, as well as health care-related information technology issues.
-Mr. Arden has an extensive background in the healthcare industry, and he worked at a large academic medical center prior to joining the firm.
+Nathaniel has an extensive background in the healthcare industry, and he worked at a large academic medical center prior to joining the firm.

-Mr. Arden advises health care providers on corporate transactions, particularly those between or among physician groups, hospitals and health systems.
+Nathaniel advises health care providers on corporate transactions, particularly those between or among physician groups, hospitals and health systems.
 His work in this area includes due diligence, document drafting and reviews for compliance with applicable federal and state health care and corporate laws.

-Mr. Arden has been active in the community, including serving for two years as a member of the Board of Directors for the Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.
+Nathaniel has been active in the community, including serving for two years as a member of the Board of Directors for the Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.

-Mr. Arden is a regular contributor to the firm’s health law newsletter, the Health Law Pulse, and blog, Health Law Diagnosis.
+He is a regular contributor to the firm’s health law newsletter, the Health Law Pulse, and blog, Health Law Diagnosis.